 Texas Law is committed to the full inclusion of students with disabilities in the law school community.
 In partnership with the University of Texas at Austin Services for Students with Disabilities Office (SSD), the Student Affairs Office (SAO) coordinates all disability accommodations at the law school.

 Accommodations are implemented to the extent they are reasonable and do not alter the essential requirements of the course/program of study.
 Due to the nature of our educational program, the law school does not provide general accommodations related to attendance, deadlines, or being called on in class.
-If a student has a concern about a particular course or assignment, the student should meet with Dean Bangs or Ms. Welch.
+If a student has a concern about a particular course or assignment, the student should meet with Dean Bangs or Ms. Escobar.
 If SSD authorizes students to audio record class, recording may be done by the student or the law school; faculty members have discretion as to who will record.
 No recording may be done without the express permission of the faculty member.
 Recordings may not be uploaded to the internet or otherwise shared, transmitted, or published.
 Some faculty members may not permit recordings of their classes.
 In those cases, the SAO will arrange an alternative reasonable accommodation.

-Students with questions regarding these policies are welcome to meet with Dean Bangs and/or Brandi Welch to discuss.
+Students with questions regarding these policies are welcome to meet with Dean Bangs and/or Hong Tran Escobar to discuss.